Xinrt/Xinrt.github.io/_pages/about.md

 For more info
 ======
 In my free time, I like photography 📷, and fitness 🤸‍♀️.
-I believe that reading makes me think and talking makes me learn.
-If you are interested, feel free to contact me, we can make progress together 😃
+Communicate with people keeps me thinking and learning.
+If you are interested, feel free to contact me, we can move forward together 😃